-What will happen on the expiration date?
+What will happen on the options expiration date?

 As the expiration date of your option contract nears, there are a few important things to keep in mind:

 Your option contract(s) will automatically expire worthless and no action is required.